Stephen Lironi

-Stephen Mark Lironi is a musician and restauranteur from Glasgow, Scotland.
+Stephen Mark Lironi is a musician and restaurateur from Glasgow, Scotland.

 Music career

 Lironi was a drummer, and later guitarist, for a number of Glasgow bands from when he was 11 years old, before joining Altered Images in 1982 as guitarist.
 After the band broke up, Lironi and singer Clare Grogan worked on a solo album (the unreleased Trash Mad), and formed the band Universal Love School.

 In 1989, Lironi co-wrote the song "One Night in Heaven (Mayonaka no Angel)", which reached number 1 on Oricon's weekly charts, recorded by the duo Wink.

 In 1993, Lironi turned to production, producing the debut album for Black Grape and Spiders by Space.
 His biggest commercial success came as co-producer (with the Dust Brothers) for Hanson in 1997, with both single "MMMBop" and parent album Middle of Nowhere topping the charts around the world.
 His most recent project (as at 2025) was producing the Altered Images album Mascara Streakz in 2022.